-The Technical Committee on the European level is the CEN/TC 391 on 'Societal and Citizen Security', which was formed in 2009.
+From a top-down perspective the Technical Committee on the European level is the CEN/TC 391 on 'Societal and Citizen Security', which was formed in 2009.
 The main objective of the Technical Committee is the elaboration of European standards and standard-like documents in the societal and citizen security sector.
 In Germany the national counterpart lies within the 'Standardization Committee Firefighting and Fire Protection' (NA-031-05 FB).
 The CEN/TC 391 is divided into two working groups, which focus on the following topics:

 - fire protection,

 - disaster control,

 - preventive fire protection,

-- technical support and
+- · technical support and

 - crisis management.